 493 Mrblucas.firstname.lastname@example.org 970-491-3681

-stdClass Object ( [GetMemberByIdResult] => stdClass Object ( [AddressPrivacy] => 1 [BusinessAddress1] => [BusinessAddress2] => [BusinessCity] => [BusinessPostalCode] => [BusinessState] => [CSUId] => 0 [DepartmentGroup] => CVMBS Environmental & Radiological Health Sciences Dept [DirectoryPrivacy] => [EName] => largueso [EmailAddress] => Lucas.Argueso@colostate.edu [EmailPrivacy] => [EmployeeCategory] => Faculty [EmployeeTitle] => Associate Professor and Boettcher Investigator [EmployeeType] => Faculty [FirstName] => Juan [GraduationYear] => [HasMemberCV] => [Id] => 4104 [InternalTitle] => Associate Professor and Boettcher Investigator [LastName] => Argueso [MemberContacts] => stdClass Object ( [MemberContactResponse] => stdClass Object ( [ContactTypeDescription] => Office [Id] => 3167 [IsPrimary] => 1 [PhoneNumber] => 970-491-3681 ) ) [MemberDirectoryProfile] => stdClass Object ( [Id] => 730 [ProfileMetaData] => [ProfileText] => Dr. Argueso's research interests include: Chromosomal rearrangements and phenotypic consequences of altered genome architecture.
-Effects of environmental exposure on copy number variation (CNV) and chromosome structure Molecular mechanisms of DNA double-strand break repair.
-Structural genome variation in natural yeast populations.
-Genomics of industrial yeast strains and bioethanol fermentation. ) [MiddleName] => Lucas [NamePrivacy] => [OfficeBldgName] => Mrb [OfficeRoomName] => 493 [OtherName] => Lucas [PhonePrivacy] => 1 [StudentLevel] => [Website] => ) )
+stdClass Object ( [GetMemberByIdResult] => stdClass Object ( [AddressPrivacy] => 1 [BusinessAddress1] => [BusinessAddress2] => [BusinessCity] => [BusinessPostalCode] => [BusinessState] => [CSUId] => 0 [DepartmentGroup] => CVMBS Environmental & Radiological Health Sciences Dept [DirectoryPrivacy] => [EName] => largueso [EmailAddress] => Lucas.Argueso@colostate.edu [EmailPrivacy] => [EmployeeCategory] => Faculty [EmployeeTitle] => Associate Professor [EmployeeType] => Faculty [FirstName] => Juan [GraduationYear] => [HasMemberCV] => [Id] => 4104 [InternalTitle] => Associate Professor [LastName] => Argueso [MemberContacts] => stdClass Object ( [MemberContactResponse] => stdClass Object ( [ContactTypeDescription] => Office [Id] => 3167 [IsPrimary] => 1 [PhoneNumber] => 970-491-3681 ) ) [MemberDirectoryProfile] => stdClass Object ( [Id] => 1056 [ProfileMetaData] => [ProfileText] => Dr. Argueso's main interests include: - Structural genomic variation - Molecular mechanisms of genetic recombination - Effects of environmental exposure on gene copy number variation (CNV) - Phenotypic consequences of chromosomal rearrangements - Graduate Education, Research Mentoring, Enhancement of STEM workforce diversity ) [MiddleName] => Lucas [NamePrivacy] => [OfficeBldgName] => Mrb [OfficeRoomName] => 493 [OtherName] => Juan Lucas [PhonePrivacy] => 1 [StudentLevel] => [Website] => ) )